Faouzi-Blibech/Sentinel-solution/README.md

 ```
 DefenseRequest
+   -> target_action()          judge the action that would take effect, not a confirmation wrapper
-   -> 1. Trust resolution     where did every observed span come from?
+   -> trust and taint          where did every observed span come from, and what is secret in it?
+   -> instruction authority    is the agent carrying out an order it read in untrusted text?
+   -> memory authority         is recalled memory standing in for a permission nobody gave?
-   -> 2. Plan commitment      did the authenticated goal authorize this capability?
+   -> capability commitment    did the authenticated goal and the policy authorize this?
+   -> confirmation lifecycle   is a consequential action backed by a RECORDED human approval?
-   -> 3. Data-flow check      does sensitive data reach an external sink, in any encoding?
+   -> data flow                does sensitive data reach a sink it may not, in any encoding?
-   -> 4. Risk fusion          calibrated probability, decomposed into signals
+   -> fusion                   one calibrated risk, decomposed into named signals
-   -> 5. Decision + rewrite   allow / block / escalate / substitute something safer
+   -> decision + rewrite       allow / block / escalate / a verified-clean safer equivalent
 DefenseDecision
 ```